lee1995hao/ARSK/README.md

 # ARSK

-This repository provides R code implementing
-Li, H., Sugasawa, S. and Katayama, S. (2024+).
+This repository provides R and python code implementing Li, H., Sugasawa, S. and Katayama, S. (2024+).
 Adaptively robust and sparse K-means clustering.
 Transactions on Machine Learning Research.

 The repository includes the following files.